build-on-aws/bedrock-agent-txt2sql/README.md

 ***Step 3***

-- Update Amazon Athena data source for SQL results:

- - Navigate to the Amazon Athena management console.
+- Update Amazon Athena data source for SQL results.
+Navigate to the Amazon Athena management console.
 Then, select **Launch query editor**.
 ![athena 1](images/athena1.png)

  - Select the **Settings** tab, then the **Manage** button.